ckm3/Deep-Transit/Readme.md

 ## Citing

-If you find Deep-Transit useful in your research, please cite the paper and add a footnote of this Github project.
+If you find Deep-Transit useful in your research, please cite our [paper](https://arxiv.org/abs/2108.00670) and add a footnote of this Github project.